 Our Suggestion: Watch your team’s leaders and best players carefully.
 There is a lot to learn from guys who are outworking and outperforming the rest.
 Don’t be scared to ask if you can tag along when they get some extra work in or just pick their brains about their routines.
 Being in a different role or even on the bench to start off doesn’t have to be a bad thing if you can learn through observation and keep working to get better.
 Don’t think of it in terms of not being good enough, think about it as an apprenticeship similar to when Aaron Rodgers was Brett Favre’s backup.

 2. Learning to deal with failure: You are going to fail and it’s okay/expected (provided you learn from it)

 Your college coaches know that there is a big jump from high school to college ball.
 They also know there is a learning curve that will accompany the higher level of college play and they will expect you to deal positively with failure and adversity.
 Most players go in with unrealistic expectations for success.
-The truth is that is tough to get playing time immediately as a freshman.
+The truth is that it is tough to get playing time immediately as a freshman.
 If you don’t play early, don’t get discouraged.
 There may be a variety of reasons for your not seeing the field immediately.

 Our Suggestion: We will let a former 3-year Pac-12 starter answer this one for us: “Work hard.
 Don’t learn how to fail, but be open to failure.
 I failed a lot at the beginning and then I started getting things.
 Just don’t beat yourself up too much.”